How can we help you?

 A resolution within the Extraordinary Shareholders’ Meeting is approved as soon as it wins more than two thirds of “for” votes.

-Shareholders can send their written questions no later than four working days before the Shareholders’ Meeting.
-The certificate of participation (provided by the financial intermediary) must be attached to the letter or email.
+Shareholders can send their written questions no later than two working days before the Shareholders’ Meeting.
+The certificate of participation (provided by the financial intermediary) must be attached to the letter or email for holders of bearer shares.

 You have two possibilities when sending your questions: